Same-sex marriage in Missouri: Recognition of same-sex marriages from other jurisdictions

-Missouri statutes prohibited the recognition of same-sex marriages validity performed in other jurisdictions.
-This provision is now unenforceable.
+Missouri statutes prohibited the recognition of same-sex marriages validity performed in other jurisdictions, though this provision is now unenforceable.
 On November 14, 2013, Governor Jay Nixon issued an executive order allowing same-sex couples married in other jurisdictions to file a combined Missouri income tax return if they file their federal return jointly.
 Four conservatives, three associated with the Missouri Baptist Convention and one a former St. Charles County Executive associated with Focus on the Family, filed Messer v.
 Nixon in Cole County Circuit Court on January 8, 2014, seeking to prevent the practice.
 The lawsuit was unsuccessful.

-Barrier v.
-Vasterling

 The American Civil Liberties Union (ACLU) filed a lawsuit, Barrier v.
 Vasterling, challenging the state's refusal to recognize same-sex marriages from other jurisdictions in state circuit court on February 11, 2014, on behalf of eight same-sex couples, later joined by two more.
 Oral arguments were held on September 2 before Judge J. Dale Youngs in the Jackson County Circuit Court in Kansas City.
 On October 3, Judge Youngs ruled that Missouri's refusal to recognize same-sex marriages from other jurisdictions violated the plaintiffs' right to equal protection under both the state and federal constitutions.
 He ordered the state to recognize such marriages and held the state responsible for the plaintiffs' legal expenses.
 On October 6, the Missouri Attorney General, Chris Koster, announced the state would not appeal the decision.
 Members of the Missouri General Assembly sought to intervene in the suit and appeal the decision, but the court rejected their petition as filed too late for the court to act.